 How You Are Assessed

 Assessments are a mixture of essays, presentations, portfolios of journalism, broadcast media packages and timed examinations.
-However, it should be noted that assessments can be varied from time to time to reflect changes in good practice in both academic and vocational disciplines.

 International Students will require English Language at IELTS 7.0 with no less than 6.5 in each element, or equivalent. http://www.lincoln.ac.uk/englishrequirements